Diversity and efficiency through environmental work

 The use of soil and aggregates

 Every year Destia uses about 3 million tonnes of soil and aggregates.
-Destia has 316 licensed aggregate areas.
-In 2015, active work went on at about 100 areas.
+Destia has approx. 300 licensed aggregate areas.

 From an environmental perspective, one of the key fields of responsibility in the extraction of soil and aggregates is to work for the good of biodiversity.
 The most important work is done in the planning stage of aggregate areas.
 When acquiring new areas, their natural values are investigated in advance.
 Protected areas and those otherwise valuable from a perspective of nature are left outside the area of operation.
 Legislation specifies the most valuable species and habitats, but on its own initiative Destia also aims to conserve other valuable locations.

 Extraction areas at the end of their life cycle are treated so that vegetation returns to them as quickly as possible.
 Biodiversity can also be increased through extraction.
 For example, a quarry pond, a cliff for birds to nest on or a sunny slope for sun-loving vegetation may be created in the area.